-The use and disposal of plastic straws became a trending topic over the summer, and as the weather cools down, the conversation continues.
+The use and disposal of plastic straws became a trending topic last summer, and as this summer begins, the conversation continues.
 Despite the infamous status of this topic, a lot of people are still questioning what is so important about a little straw.

 I'm going to explain how straws became a hot topic, and how this conversation fits into a larger concept of conscious consumerism.